NX1X/NX1X-Lab-knowledge-hub/README.md

-# DevOps Knowledge Hub
+# System & DevOps Knowledge Hub

-Welcome to my DevOps Knowledge Hub!
-This repository is dedicated to sharing best practices, tools, and resources for junior DevOps engineers.
+Welcome to my Knowledge Hub!
+This repository is dedicated to sharing best practices, tools, and resources for System Administrators and DevOps Engineers.
+Enjoy.

 ## Contact